Skip to Main Content

 Elmer E. Rasmuson Library

-• Gerrit Veerbeek
+• Gerrit Verbeek

-Gerrit Verbeek is involved in historical research through the Mountaineering Club of Alaska and the Choss Lore project on geographic names
+Involved in historical research through the Mountaineering Club of Alaska and the Choss Lore project on geographic names

 Past Advisory Committee Members